antonagestam/collectfast/README.md

 [![Downloads](https://pypip.in/v/Collectfast/badge.png)](https://pypi.python.org/pypi/Collectfast)

-The fast `collectstatic` for Django-apps with S3 as storage backend.
+The fast `collectstatic` for Django projects with S3 as storage backend.

-Custom management command that compares the MD5 sum and etag from S3 and if the two are the same skips file copy.
-This makes running collect static MUCH faster if you are using git as a source control system which updates timestamps.
+Running Django's `collectstatic` command can become really slow as more and more files are added to a project, especially if heavy libraries such as jQuery UI are included in the source.
+This is a custom management command that compares the md5 sum of files with S3 and completely ignores `modified_time`.
+The results of the hash lookups are cached locally using your default Django cache.
+This can make deploying much faster!

 Installation
 ------------